GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-11-11-linux-find-in-detail-1.md

 All the fields you see above, or at least most of them, are translated in one or more test expressions.
 The one missing in the metadata above is _path_, but of course you can test on that as well.

+## File types

+The three most common file types are regular file, directory and symbolic link.
+But there are a few more and you can test on these types using the -type c expression:

+- block (buffered) special
+- character (unbuffered) special
+- named pipe (FIFO)
+- socket
+- door (Solaris)

 ## Symbolic links

 Symbolic links play a large role in the find command, there are many flags that help determine the way symbolic links are handled.
 The most important are -H, -L and -P, which immediately come after the 'find' command. -P is the default and means that symbolic links are never followed.